 What is the Cal Grant Award?

-The commission provides three types of cal Grants.
+The California Student Aid Commission (CSAC) provides three types of Cal Grants.

 - Cal Grant A is available only to students attending four-year schools.
 Some students receive a “Cal Grant A Community College Reserve Award” while attending a community college.
 This award is held in reserve for up to two years during community college attendance and can be used after transferring to Chapman.